 In order to systematically monitor the huge amounts of data in money transactions carried out worldwide for information on money laundering, it is now standard for financial institutions to use software from the big data analytics spectrum that specializes in money laundering Factors such as the size of the transaction volume, the number of sales channels or the flow of assets across diverse geographical areas between thousands of market participants plays an important role.

 Big data analytics programs to combat money laundering are said to be able to meet the following technical challenges in particular:

 - Customer Due Diligence (CDD) and Know Your Customer (KYC): AML programs are intended to use customer information using external information sources ( check for clues to identify risky customer entities.
-Sanction Scanner enables businesses to comply with international regulations such as European Union, FATF, BSA as well as national AML regulations.
+Sanction Scanner enables businesses to comply with international regulations such as European Union, FATF, BSA, as well as national AML regulations.
 Sanction Scanner provides companies with global comprehensive and up-to-date AML data.

-- Individual customer profile monitoring: AML programs must monitor individual customer profiles based on behavior models.
+- Individual customer profile monitoring: AML programs must monitor personal customer profiles based on behavior models.
 Individual behavioral patterns or indications of deviations from the corresponding behavioral pattern should be recognized, which could indicate potential money laundering.